fzhang2716/COMS4156_AdvancedSoftwareEngineering/README.md

 Result:
 ```
 ===============================================================================
-All tests passed (2 assertions in 1 test case)
+All tests passed (21 assertions in 9 test cases)
 ```
 ## Static Analysis Tool
 We use Cppcheck, which is a static analysis tool for C/C++ code.
 It provides unique code analysis to detect bugs and focuses on detecting undefined behaviour and dangerous coding constructs.